release_handler

 program to use is specified by the SASL configuration

-parameter start_prg
+parameter start_prg which defaults

-to $ROOT/bin/start
+to $ROOT/bin/start.

 The emulator restart on Windows NT expects that the system is

-started using the erlsrv
+started using the erlsrv program (as a service).

 Furthermore the release handler expects that the service is named